-$^{16}\ \underline{http://ec.europa.eu/DocsRoom/documents/10262/attachments/1/translations/en/renditions/pdf.}$
+&lt;sup>16 http://ec.europa.eu/DocsRoom/documents/10262/attachments/1/translations/en/renditions/pdf.

-Type of PPE Certification Reason 8.
+Туре of PPE Certification Reason 8.
 Equipment for leg and/or foot and anti-slip protection category 8.1 All equipment and/or accessories (whether or not detachable) designed and manufactured specifically to protect the foot and/or the leg and to provide anti-slip protection, e.g. snow- and icespikes Note: Protection against static electricity is included in this category since this equipment is used in environments with potential risk of explosion II 3.2.
-Exce 2 2 4 3 8.2 Equipment and/or accessories (whether or not detachable) designed and manufactured to provide protection against electric shock for work involving dangerous voltages, or used to provide insulation against high voltages III 3.3. (h) 8.3 Equipment and/or accessories (whether or not detachable) designed and manufactured for use in high-temperature environments the effects of which are comparable to those of an air temperature of 100 °C or more and which may or may not be characterised by the presence of infrared radiation, flames, hot splashes or the projection of large amounts of molten materials III 3.3. (e) 8.4 Equipment and/or accessories (whether or not detachable) designed and manufactured for use in low-temperature environments the effects of which are comparable to those of an air temperature of -50 °C or less III 3.3. (f) 8.5 Equipment and/or accessories (whether or not detachable) designed and manufactured to provide only limited protection against substances and mixtures which are hazardous to health, harmful biological agents or ionising radiation Note: The manufacturer shall indicate the products against which protection is provided, and the time for which such protection lasts III 3.3 (a), (c) and (d) 8.6 Sports equipment (in particular sport shoes) and/or accessories (whether or not detachable) designed and manufactured to protect against superficial mechanical injury Note: Sport shin-guards (e.g. for football, hockey) and protective equipment are generally Category II PPE unless designed only for protection against superficial mechanical injury 3.1. (a)
+Exce 0.0 (1.)
+8.2 Equipment and/or accessories (whether or not detachable) designed and manufactured to provide protection against electric shock for work involving dangerous voltages, or used to provide insulation against high voltages III 3.3. (h) 8.3 Equipment and/or accessories (whether or not detachable) designed and manufactured for use in high-temperature environments the effects of which are comparable to those of an air temperature of 100 °C or more and which may or may not be characterised by the presence of infrared radiation, some types of lasers, flames, hot splashes or the projection of large amounts of molten materials III 3.3. (e) 8.4 Equipment and/or accessories (whether or not detachable) designed and manufactured for use in low-temperature environments the effects of which are comparable to those of an air temperature of -50 °C or less III 3.3. (f) 8.5 Equipment and/or accessories (whether or not detachable) designed and manufactured to provide only limited protection against substances and mixtures which are hazardous to health, harmful biological agents or ionising radiation Note: The manufacturer shall indicate the products against which protection is provided, and the time for which such protection lasts III 3.3 (a), (c) and (d) 8.6 Sports equipment (in particular sport shoes) and/or accessories (whether or not detachable) designed and manufactured to protect against superficial mechanical injury Note: Sport shin-guards (e.g. for football, hockey) and protective equipment are generally Category II PPE unless designed only for protection against superficial mechanical injury I 3.1. (a)

 8.7 Equipment and/or accessories for professional use (whether or not detachable) designed and manufactured to provide protection against weather conditions which are neither exceptional nor extreme I 3.1. (e) 8.8 Equipment and/or accessories for private use (whether or not detachable) designed and manufactured to provide protection against atmospheric conditions Not PPE 2.3.
 8.9 Equipment and/or accessories (whether or not detachable) designed and manufactured specifically for use by the armed forces or in the maintenance of law and order, including equipment protecting against biological contamination or ionising radiation Not PPE 2.1.
-8.10 The state of the s Not PPE Definition of PPE
+8.10 Some shoes, in particular sports shoes, contain components intended to absorb shock when walking, running, etc. or to ensure a good grip or stability.
+These components are to be regarded as being intended to increase comfort Note: This category includes in particular football and spiked running shoes Not PPE Definition of PPE